peckwood/JavaDemo/src/main/java/com/bladespear/demo/multithreading/README_multithreading.md

    Queue empty, t10 waits.
    ```

    When a consumer consumed the last element, it releases the lock and waits.
 Now this lock should NOT be acquired by any consumers because they will just wait as well.
-We will fix this in p6 by using a write and read lock.
+We will fix this in p6 by adding conditions.

 2. how to use ThreadFactory to create named threads with ThreadPoolExecutor,